mackyle/striptease/README.txt

 Note that when building on 10.6 or 10.7, the MacOSX10.5.sdk must be present.
-Also note that compile warnings (and link warnings when building on 10.4) should be ignored -- the cctools-809 sources have some issues.
+Also note that compile warnings (and link warnings when building on 10.4) should be ignored -- the cctools-809 sources have some issues with warnings.